R in Posit Workbench

 Using multiple versions of R

-Posit Workbench allows users to switch between multiple versions of R installed on the server.
+Users can switch between multiple versions of R installed on the server in Workbench.
 Flexible control over R versions makes it easier to provide newer versions of R for users (or individual projects) that require them; while at the same time not disrupting work that requires the continued use of older versions.
-Access to different versions of R can be useful for:
+Having access to different versions of R helps with:

 • Managing upgrades of R.